 Question 3: Does it matter that I'm older than your average applicant?

 Definitely not.
 We find that students of all ages make unique contributions to the class.
 We encourage all qualified applicants regardless of age.

 Question 4: Can I transfer into COMP from another medical school?

-No. At this time we do not accept transfer students.
+No. We do not accept transfer students at this time.